New Years Eve 2017

 Local and Family Friendly

-If you live in Sydney New Year’s Eve revolves around watching the fire works.
+If you live in Sydney New Year’s Eve revolves around watching the fireworks.
 You have a couple of options.
-Head into the city or attend your local councils fireworks display.
+Head into the city or attend your local council’s fireworks display.

-To get a good spot in the city it involves shelling out hundreds of dollars or getting there before lunch with a picnic (no alcohol) and sit in your 2x2 meter patch for the next 9-12 hours.
+To get a good spot in the city it involves shelling out hundreds of dollars or getting there before lunch with a picnic (no alcohol) and sitting in your 2x2 meter patch for the next 9-12 hours.

-The local fire works generally involve turning up early if you want a swim, buy some fish and chips and have an uninterrupted view of the 9pm fireworks.
+The local fireworks generally involve turning up early if you want a swim, buy some fish and chips and have an uninterrupted view of the 9 pm fireworks.
 You can even drive rather than catch public transport.
 But you might not be parking close by.

 A toast to 2018

-Oh what is that office?
+Oh, what is that office?
 You mean I cannot bring in a bottle of champers for a midnight toast?
-Oh well I will save it for next year when I go to Melbourne.
+Oh well, I will save it for next year when I go to Melbourne.

 The Terrorist threat

 Security was stepped up this year.
-Where road blocks were once denoted by traffic cones you now have trucks blocking the path.
-For the first time in Sydney 50 specially trained cops were armed with machine guns.
+Where roadblocks were once denoted by traffic cones you now have trucks blocking the path.
+For the first time in Sydney, 50 specially trained cops were armed with machine guns.

-Circular Quay also had new exclusion zones with the streets leading to Alfred street being blocked and left empty before midnight.
+Circular Quay also had new exclusion zones with the streets leading to Alfred Street being blocked and left empty before midnight.

 New Years is a celebration?